 Principles of Macroeconomics (ECO 2013) and Principles of Microeconomics (ECO 2023) are prerequisite for most upper division economics courses.
 For a few upper division courses, Introduction to Economics Thinking (ECO 2000) or principles of microeconomics alone is sufficient.
 We welcome non-majors with the appropriate prerequisites into any of our courses and we have some specific course recommendations for students in other disciplines.

-For students interested in a degree in economics, we offer two majors, economics and applied economics.
-Each major includes three required courses and four or five electives that allow students to tailor their academic program to their particular interests.
+The economics major includes four required core courses and five electives that allow students to tailor their academic program to their particular interests.
 Majors can earn academic credit for an approved internship appropriate to their program of study, and qualified majors are encouraged to pursue honors in the major.
 We also offer a minor in economics.

 Economics is an excellent second major or minor for students in many other degree programs.
 Most students interested in economics as a second major or minor can easily satisfy the economics requirements within the normal 120 credit hours required for graduation.